-First female sheriff in Prince George’s County described as ‘trailblazer’
+First female deputy sheriff in Prince George’s County described as ‘trailblazer’

 The article says the suspect, “trembling and weeping, was led out of the packed courtroom by Deputy Sheriff Annette Meyer,” who sat her next to her husband, an ex-congressman from Kansas who would later testify for the prosecution.

 Lorna Jones, a retired corporal in the sheriff’s department, said Meyer “was a force to be reckoned with,” noting she led the effort to unionize.
-She also knew all the politicians, and would be dispatched to lobby for the department.
+She also knew many politicians, and would be dispatched to lobby for the department.

 “She didn’t take any stuff from anybody,” Jones said.
 “She had to deal with all those men, so she had to be strong.”

 Even in her later years, Jones said, there were times when “things would get a little rough” in a courtroom and the clerk would hit the panic button.
-Deputies raced to the courtroom saying, “Annette is up there, we got to make sure she’s ok,” Jones said.
+Deputies raced to the courtroom, saying, “Annette is up there, we got to make sure she’s okay,” Jones said.
 “By the time we got up there, she’d have the person in handcuffs.”

 Meyer had been in the nursing home in Crownsville for about 10 years, and Poe said she visited her every day.
 During quarantine, when visitors were barred, she sometimes went to a window to look at her mother as she slept.